 There are two ways to purchase grass seed.
-One method is to visit the garden section of a retail store and pick out a package labeled with intended use, such as “Shade Mix.”
+One method is to visit the garden section of a retail store and pick out a package labeled with the intended use, such as “Shade Mix.”
 Alternatively, you can buy the latest cultivars and make up your own mix.
-Either way you will still need to know the basics about purchasing seed, beginning with the terms species and cultivar.
+Either way, you will still need to know the basics about purchasing seed, beginning with the terms species and cultivar.
 Species refers to a group of closely related plants that differ from one another in only minor ways.
 Tall fescues are one species of lawn grass.
 The various members of a species are varieties (which originally occurred in nature) or cultivars (variations that came about in cultivation by deliberate breeding.
 In everyday use, the terms variety and cultivar are often interchangeable, but there is a difference between them.
 Grass cultivars include old standbys such as the Tall fescues Alta or Kentucky 31, as well as new types bred and chosen for superior characteristics.
 Newer grass cultivars, in most cases, are highly recommended.

 To buy cultivars, start with a good nursery.
-If the nursery does not carry what you want, staff there can probably suggest where to shop.
+If the nursery does not carry what you want, the staff there can probably suggest where to shop.
 You can also call the customer service departments of large seed producers.

 Cool-season grasses are usually available in a mixture or a blend.